hugokinahan/sei-project-3/README.md

         </div>
 ```

-By implementing these three steps it meant, for example, if Europe was selected it would not only filter out all other continents, but also leave only the countries in Europe for the Country filter.
+By implementing these three steps it meant, for example, that if Europe was selected it would not only filter out all other continents, but also leave only the countries in Europe for the Country filter.

 # Future Features